Storyblok Raises $80M Series C - Read News

 Your decision between a monolithic and a headless set-up shouldn’t be purely tech-based.
 Especially in terms of content and content marketing, there are many aspects to consider that your CMS will have a direct impact on.

-Section titled Headless content marketing Headless content marketing
+Headless content marketing

 Let’s start on a positive note.
 A report carried out by Semrush in 2020 found that the number of businesses lacking a content marketing strategy is rapidly decreasing.
 Content marketing is thus becoming increasingly important, as only 16% stated that they don’t have a strategy set in place yet.
 In the previous year, that percentage was still at 23%; a decrease to be happy about indeed!
 On the flip side, we can see that the majority of these businesses are seeing little to no success with their implemented content marketing strategy, as found by Hubspot.
 So while businesses certainly see the importance of content marketing, their strategies seem to fail.
 But why?